webpack/webpack.js.org/src/content/guides/author-libraries.md

 ## Configure webpack

-Now the agenda is to bundle this library achieving the next goals:
+Now the plan is to bundle this library achieving the next goals:

 - Without bundling `lodash`, but requiring it to be loaded by the consumer using `externals`.
 - Setting the library name as `webpack-numbers`.
 - Exposing the library as a variable called `webpackNumbers`.
 - Being able to access the library inside Node.js.s

-Also, the consumer will be able to access` the library the `next ways:
+Also, the consumer will be able to access the library the following ways:

 - ES2015 module. i.e. `import webpackNumbers from 'webpack-numbers'`.
 - CommonJS module. i.e. `require('webpack-numbers')`.